Brimmer History, Family Crest & Coats of Arms

 The surname Brimmer was first found in Devon where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Brimmer family
+Early History of the Brimmer family

 This web page shows only a small excerpt of our Brimmer research.
 Another 76 words (5 lines of text) are included under the topic Early Brimmer History in all our PDF Extended History products and printed products wherever possible.